-- Estimation of useful life of tangible assets: Note 2 i) - Estimation of defined benefit obligation: Note 29.6 ii) - Estimated Goodwill impairment: Note 4(a) iii) - Consolidation decisions and classification of joint arrangements: Note 29.14
+- i) Estimation of useful life of tangible assets: Note 2 - ii) Estimation of defined benefit obligation: Note 29.6 - iii) Estimated Goodwill impairment: Note 4(a) - iv) Consolidation decisions and classification of joint arrangements: Note 29.14

 Estimates and judgements are continually evaluated.
 They are based on historical experience and other factors including expectations of future events that may have a financial impact on the Group and that are believed to be reasonable under the circumstances.